microsoft/rushstack-websites/websites/rushjs.io/docs/pages/advanced/subspaces.md

 2. **Lots of subspaces:** If installing all subspaces would consume too much time and disk space, then you can set `"preventSelectingAllSubspaces": true`.
 In this mode, when invoking commands like `rush install` or `rush update`, users MUST indicate the subspaces explicitly (`--subspace` parameter) or implicitly (via project selectors such as `--to`).

-## Step-by-step: Migrating to use subspaces
+## How to enable subspaces

 1. Make sure your **rush.json** specifies `"rushVersion": "5.122.0"` or newer, and `"pnpmVersion": "8.7.6"` or newer.

 2. Use **subspaces.json** to enable the feature and define the subspaces.
 You can copy the template for this file from the [subspaces.json](../configs/subspaces_json.md) docs, or use `rush init` to generate it.
-In this tutorial, we'll create one subspace called `install-test` for testing NPM packages.
+In this tutorial, we'll create one subspace called `install-test` for testing NPM packages:

    **common/config/rush/subspaces.json**